agatagnoinska/PORTFOLIO/README.md

 ## Courses

- - Training to conduct classes under the "Skok w GOK" program: design and implementation of websites and mobile games (96 hours – 12 training days of 8 hours each);
+ - Training to conduct classes under the "Skok w GOK" program: design and implementation of websites and mobile games (96 hours);
- - artificial intelligence and big data - introducing children and young people to this topic (96 hours - 12 training days, 8 hours each)
+ - artificial intelligence and big data - introducing children and young people to this topic (96 hours)
  - Dare IT Challenge: Become a Manual Tester